Cardinal Pell, whose convictions were overturned, dies at 81

 ROME (AP) — Cardinal George Pell, who was the most senior Catholic cleric to be convicted of child sex abuse and spent 404 days in solitary confinement in his native Australia before his convictions were overturned, died Tuesday in Rome.
 He was 81.

 Pell died after undergoing hip surgery at Salvator Mundi hospital, said a friend, the Rev. Robert McCulloch, a Rome-base priest.
-He had been in Rome to attend the funeral last week of the former Pope Benedict XVI.
+He had been in Rome to attend the funeral last week of Pope Benedict XVI.

 “This news comes as a great shock to all of us,” Sydney Catholic Archbishop Anthony Fisher said in a statement on Facebook.
 “Please pray for the repose of the soul of Cardinal Pell, for comfort and consolation for his family and for all of those who loved him and are grieving him at this time.”